ZiadRamzy/duplicate-file-finder/README.md

 ## Features Implemented

 - **MD5 Hashing for Duplicate Detection**: The script calculates the MD5 hash of each file.
 Files with the same MD5 hash are reported as probable duplicates.
+- **Full Byte-by-Byte Comparison for Duplicates**: After detecting probable duplicates using MD5 hashes, the script now performs a full byte-by-byte comparison of the files to confirm they are truly identical.
 - **Command-Line Usage**: The script can be run from the command line and accepts a directory path as an argument.
 - **Error Handling**: If an invalid directory is provided, the script returns an error message.